pnomnom-web/FalafelAI/README.md

-# Pet AI for Twitch
+# Pet PNG for Twitch
 FalafelAI is based off of this rat bastard here holding a knife.
 ![Alt text](flaskr/static/IMG_7847.png)